MyCodeBits/Udacity-CarND-Vehicle-Detection-Project/writeup_template.md

 **Sliding Window Search**

-1. Describe how (and identify where in your code) you implemented a sliding window search.
-How did you decide what scales to search and how much to overlap windows?
+**1. Describe how (and identify where in your code) you implemented a sliding window search.
+How did you decide what scales to search and how much to overlap windows?**

 The 21st code cell of IPython notebook [Vehicle_Detection.ipynb](Vehicle_Detection.ipynb) contains the sliding_window() fn.